 Frequency Analysis

-For frequency analysis, the resonators in the bank are tuned to natural frequencies based on human auditory perception and organized from lowest to highest frequency (Gradient Frequency bank).
+For frequency analysis, the resonators in the bank are tuned to natural frequencies in the human auditory perception range and organized from lowest to highest frequency (Gradient Frequency bank).

 Frequency analysis